 Illustrator: Antonio Javier Caparo

-Other books by this author include The Magic Thief
+Other books by this author which I have reviewed include The Magic Thief

 Second in The Magic Thief fantasy series for middle-grade readers and revolving around Conn, a thief turned wizard’s apprentice.
 But, but, that was then.